 15-104 uses the Piazza forum, where you can ask and answer questions, and discuss course topics.
 The system is highly catered to getting you help fast and efficiently from classmates, the TA, and the professor.
 Rather than emailing questions to the teaching staff, we encourage you to post your questions on Piazza.
 You should already be “enrolled” on Piazza and Autolab (use your Andrew ID).
 Please contact your professor if you need to be added.

 You should plan to attend every single lecture (since you’re paying for it).
-In order to motivate this, there will be at least 15 mini-quizzes that will be posted on Canvas immediately after lecture and will be open until the start of the next lecture.
-These will be announced in lecture.
-These quizzes will be based on the course material given in that lecture.
+In order to motivate this, there will be at least 15 response events that will be given during class, at any time.
+These events will be based on the course material but will be scored based on participation, not correctness.
 It is important to attend lectures, ask questions and participate, in order to learn effectively and perform well.
-You will only need 20 of these for participation points for the course.
-Extra quizzes can be used as bonus or to fill in for quizzes you missed.
+You will only need 15 of these for participation points for the course.
+Extra participation points can be used as bonus or to fill in for classes you missed.
+There are no makeup participation points.

 Please be present and engaged.
 You can exist for an hour or so without tweeting, facebooking, chatting, texting, instagramming, emailing, etc.